Gravettian: Hunting

 Clubs, stones and sticks were the primary hunting tools during the Upper Paleolithic period.
 Bone, antler and ivory points have all been found at sites in France; but proper stone arrowheads and throwing spears did not appear until the Solutrean period (~20,000 Before Present).
 Due to the primitive tools, many animals were hunted at close range.
 The typical artefact of Gravettian industry, once considered diagnostic, is the small pointed blade with a straight blunt back.
 They are today known as the Gravette point, and were used to hunt big game.
 Gravettians used nets to hunt small game, and are credited with inventing the bow and arrow.

 Gravettian settlers tended towards the valleys that pooled migrating prey.
 Examples found through discoveries in Gr.
 La Gala, a site in Southern Italy, show a strategic settlement based in a small valley.
-As the settlers became more aware of the migration patterns of animals like red deer, they learned that prey herd in valleys, thereby allowing the hunters to avoid travelling long distances for food.
+As the settlers became more aware of the migration patterns of animals like red deer, they learned to prey herd in valleys, thereby allowing the hunters to avoid travelling long distances for food.
 Specifically in Gr.
 La Gala, the glacial topography forced the deer to pass through the areas in the valley occupied by humans.
 Additional evidence of strategically positioned settlements include sites like Klithi in Greece, also placed to intercept migrating prey.

-Discoveries in the Czech Republic suggest that nets were used to capture large numbers of smaller prey, thus offering a quick and consistent food supply and thus an alternative to the feast/famine pattern of large game hunters.
+Discoveries in the Czech Republic suggest that nets were used to capture large numbers of smaller prey, offering a quick and consistent food supply and thus an alternative to the feast/famine pattern of large game hunters.
 Evidence comes in the form of 4 mm thick rope preserved on clay imprints.
 Research suggests that although no larger net imprints have been discovered, there would be little reason for them not to be made as no further knowledge would be required for their creation.
 The weaving of nets was likely a communal task, relying on the work of both women and children.